Learn about the Contributions of Famous Black Mathematicians

 Marjorie Lee Browne (1914-1979)

-Marjorie Browne was the third black woman to earn a PhD in mathematics (1949, University of Michigan).
-She chaired the mathematics department at North Carolina College.
-In 1960, she set up an electronic digital computer center there, one of the first of its kind at a minority college.
+She chaired the mathematics department at North Carolina College and, in 1960, established an electronic digital computer center there, one of the first of its kind at a minority college.

 David Blackwell (1919-2010)

-David Blackwell was an incredible American statistician and mathematician, He made significant contributions to game theory, probability theory, information theory, and Bayesian statistics.
+David Blackwell was an incredible American statistician and mathematician.
+He made significant contributions to game theory, probability theory, information theory, and Bayesian statistics.

 Jesse Ernest Wilkins Jr. (1923-2011)

 Wilkins worked as a contributor to the Manhattan Project during World War II.
-He wrote almost 100 scientific papers (over 55 in mathematics).
-He was the second black American elected to the National Academy of Engineering (1965).
+He wrote almost 100 scientific papers (over 55 in mathematics).In 1965, he became the second Black American elected to the Academy of Engineering.

 In 1970, Wilkins served Howard University as its distinguished professor of Applied Mathematical Physics and founded the university’s new PhD program in mathematics.

-Jesse Ernest Wilkins Jr.
+Jesse Ernest Wilkins Jr. Black mathematician